monicaps/monicaps/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on my thesis project.
+- 🔭 I’m currently working on my personal projects.
 - 🌱 I’m currently learning cloud computing with Azure and GCP and backend with Node JS.
+- 👯 I’m looking to collaborate on communities, mentoring and collaborative projects.

 <h3 align="left">Connect with me:</h3>
 <p align="left">